Our Music Manager is Miss Everitt

 Welcome to the Music page!

-If your child takes part in any musical activities outside of school please do let their class teacher know so we can celebrate their achievements.
-If your child displays an interest in music lessons or clubs, please encourage them to talk to their class teacher.
+If your child takes part in any musical activities outside of school, please do let their class teacher know so we can celebrate their achievements.

 Take a look at this list of websites and games: